 Try chocolate coated candies, peanut butter cups for a peanut butter cookie skillet, crushed pretzels, sprinkles, or basically anything you might want to add to a chocolate chip cookie!

-While ice cream is obvious, you might also like to drizzle it with this coconut cream from almond flour cake or even this healthy chocolate frosting!
+While ice cream is obvious, you might also like to drizzle it with this coconut cream from or even this healthy chocolate frosting!

 I love to eat it with a banana, it’s almost like eating healthy banana cream pie!

 Of course!
 Unless you have a few skillets though, you may need to divide the recipe in half, or make some now and store some to make for later!